Why do I get tiny red bumps on my cheeks? (photo)

 I've had these tiny red bumps on my cheeks for a long time.
 I'm not sure what they are.
 What could cause them?

 It looks like you have a cluster of milia over your face.
 Milia are due to an accumulation of sebum and dead skin cells in the outer layers of the skin.
 They can become hard due to a layer of keratin that covers it.
 Once that happens it can be quite difficult to remove it at home.

-Products that contain an exfoliating agent like lactic acid, salicylic acid and glycolic acid are useful in softening it so that they can be extracted.
+Products that contain an exfoliating agent such as lactic acid, salicylic acid, and glycolic acid are useful in softening it so that they can be extracted.